 After hosting nearly 40 guests, now we know that we can do this for a long time.
 Most importantly we are actually enjoying it!

 Since then, our unit almost didn’t have vacant Day!
 Always fully booked!
 Yey!

-We also listed my second unit and I am so excited about it.
+I just listed my second unit and I am so excited about it.
+Now we are in process of building up reviews for The second one and 2 months ago I earned the superhost status.
+I am grateful!
 Check my post about becoming super host here 10 Tips on how to be a super host .